ssec-jhu/levseq-dash/README.md

 ## Quick start Playground Mode [with Docker - recommended]:
   This mode is the **fastest way** to run the app.
 The repo already comes with a curated dataset.
+  Data modification is disabled in this mode, so you cannot upload your own data.
   * Download & install Docker - see [Docker install docs](https://docs.docker.com/get-docker/).
   * Get the code: ``git clone https://github.com/ssec-jhu/levseq-dash.git``
   * cd into repo directory: ``cd levseq-dash``